TheBassemNabil/angular-Fixed-Header-table/README.md

 ```

 ## CSS configurations
-- Last thing for css.
+- You must put this classes.
 - !important you must style your "th in thead" => in that class "thStyles"
 - !important you must style your "height And width" for th and td => in that class "heightAndwidth"